JoshGordon5/JoshGordon5/README.md

 ### Hi there 👋

-I am a very junior software developer who holds a degree in Web and Mobile Development from UWS.
+I am a junior software developer who holds a degree in Web and Mobile Development from UWS.

 Currently working as an IT support technician for a tech consultancy in London while learning as many skills and gaining as many certifications as possible.